Henry Vincent: Attempted political career

 The National Vindicator ceased publication in 1842 and Vincent focused more on lectures, on wider subjects than Chartism.
 He gave a lecture on the Great Exhibition at the Concert-room in Wisbech in 1851.
 He stood for election as an Independent Radical in Ipswich (1842 and 1847), Tavistock (1843), Kilmarnock (1844), Plymouth (1846), and finally York (1848 and 1852).
 He was unsuccessful each time.

 Later career

 Despite these setbacks, Vincent continued to hold and develop his views and was invited to speak on long tours of America in 1866, 1867 and again in 1875 and 1876.
 Anti-slavery was his focus at this stage.
 He also spoke by invitation on progressive political subjects, such as "Oliver Cromwell" in Rochester, New York on 2 December 1869.

 His wider travels stimulated his interest in world politics and working conditions.
-In 1876 he was active in opposing atrocities that had taken place in Bulgaria.
+In 1876, he was active in opposing atrocities that had taken place in Bulgaria.

+On 8 November 1876, in connection with the Huddersfield Literary and Scientific Institution, Vincent gave a lecture entitled: "The English-Speaking Race: Its Conflicts and Triumphs".

 Death and legacy

-Vincent died on 29 December 1878 and is buried at Abney Park Cemetery in Stoke Newington.
+Vincent died on 29 December 1878, aged 65, and is buried at Abney Park Cemetery in Stoke Newington.